EGuthrieWasTaken/tlnetcard_python/tlnetcard_python/system/administration/tcp_ip/README.md

 ## set_dns_ip(ip_addr, protocol="IPv4")

-Sets the DNS IP address.
-When a DNS IP address is set using this function, DHCP is automatically disabled.
+Sets the DNS IP address for the provided protocol.
+When a DNS IP address is set using this function, DHCP is automatically disabled for the provided protocol.
 Example:

 ```python